daviddaytw/IQAC/README.md

 2. Import `db_strucutre.sql` to your MySQL.
 3. Download or clone the [repostiory](https://sourceforge.net/p/iqac/code/)
 4. Rename `config.sample`  to `config.php` and edit
+5. Remove 2 rows below the comment `# Disable hotlinking`
-5. Upload to your web server
+6. Upload to your web server